top of page

 It depends on your taste preferences and drinking style:

-☕ Go for a Tall Black Coffee if you love smooth, subtle, and well-rounded flavours with less acidity and bitterness.
+☕ Go for Filter Coffee if you love smooth, subtle, and well-rounded flavours with less acidity and bitterness.

 ☕ Choose an Americano if you enjoy espresso but want a milder, more diluted version.